• Course Detail

 Fee Disclaimer

 You may register through our secure online environment and will receive an email confirmation upon receipt of your payment.
+Most recordings will be available for 30 days after the course has ended.

 At the end of the registration process, a $10 non-refundable processing fee will be added to your registration.